Applied and Technical Studiesufv.ca/trades

 See the Fees and Other Costs section.
 Hospitality Event Planning students should budget approximately $500 for required textbooks and supplies.
-In addition, students should budget approximately $500 for a 3-day, 2-night overnight field trip.
+In addition, students should budget approximately $500 for a three-day, two-night overnight field trip.

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.

 The Hospitality Event Planning program starts in September and ends in May.

 The Hospitality Event Planning program requires continuous attendance to successfully complete all requirements for the program.
 It is a full-time program of study.
 Students are also required to attend and take part in a three-day, two-night overnight field trip.